ophub/amlogic-s9xxx-armbian/README.md

 armbian-apt
 ```

 Choosing the appropriate software source for your country or region can improve software download speeds.
+For more details, see the [Help Document](documents#11-installing-common-software).

 - ### Install Common Software